thunderbird89/esf/stories/story-knock-knock.md

 He pointed at the display.

 > "HARBINGER, you have full authorization to coordinate with our military.
-Provide them whatever they need—intelligence, targeting data, tactical recommendations.
+Provide them whatever they need - intelligence, targeting data, tactical recommendations.
 But our people are flying those aircraft, and we're defending our planet.
 Got it?"

 > "Understood, Mr. President.
 Coordination protocols are already active."

 > "Good.
 Very good."
 Trump looked around the room one more time.
 "Get moving, all of you.
 General Brown, I want updates every hour.
-Not every two hours, not every three hours—every hour.
+Not every two hours, not every three hours - every hour.
 And somebody get me coffee.
 It's going to be a long day."

 He strode from the Situation Room, Wiles scrambling to keep up.
 Behind him, the Joint Chiefs were already moving, phones out, orders being issued.
 On every screen, HARBINGER's geometric form pulsed steady blue-silver, coordinating simultaneous briefings across multiple governments, preparing Earth's defense.